23 Dec Legalization of Marijuana – Status in Georgia

 NEED LEGAL ADVICE?

-The seasoned team at Arora & LaScala have the experience and skills to advise you on this and all other serious legal matters.
+If you believe that you are eligible for first offender treatment, or if you have any questions regarding first offender, the seasoned team at Arora & LaScala have the experience and skills to advise you on this and all other serious legal matters.
+Contact us so we can help.